Fort Lewis (Washington): JBLM Main and JBLM North

 JBLM has more than 25,000 soldiers and civilian workers.
-The post supports over 120,000 military retirees and more than 29,000 family members living both on and off post.
-Fort Lewis proper contains 86,000 acres (350 km2); the Yakima Training Center covers 324,000 acres (1,310 km2).
+The post supports over 120,000 military retirees and more than 29,000 family members living both on and off-post.
+Fort Lewis proper contains 86,000 acres (350 km2), the Yakima Training Center covers 324,000 acres (1,310 km2).

-JBLM Main & North have abundant high-quality, close-in training areas, including 115 live fire ranges.
+JBLM Main & North have abundant, high-quality, close-in training areas, including 115 live fire ranges.
 Additional training space is available at the Yakima Training Center in eastern Washington, including maneuver areas and additional live fire ranges.

 In 2009, the former Fort Lewis Regional Correction Facility was remodeled and renamed the Northwest Joint Regional Correctional Facility (NWJRCF).
-The facility houses minimum and medium security prisoners from all branches of the U.S. Armed Forces.
+The facility houses minimum- and medium-security prisoners from all branches of the U.S. Armed Forces.

-During the summer months (June, July, August), JBLM North hosts the Leader Development and Assessment Course, a capstone program for the U.S. Army's ROTC program.
+During the summer months (June, July, and August), JBLM North hosts the Leader Development and Assessment Course, a capstone program for the U.S. Army's ROTC program.

 Also adjacent to the post is Camp Murray (Washington National Guard).

 Yakima Training Center

-The Yakima Training Center is a major sub-installation of JBLM, and provides a full range of training lands and ranges to active and reserve component units.
+The Yakima Training Center is a major sub-installation of JBLM and provides a full range of training lands and ranges to active and reserve component units.
 Encompassing more than 320000 acre, YTC is a world-class facility.

-The training center is high desert, and is covered with sagebrush, volcanic formations, dry gulches and large rock outcroppings.
-YTC has vast flat valleys separated by intervening ridges which are suited to large-scale mechanized or motorized forces.
+The training center is in the high desert and is covered with sagebrush, volcanic formations, dry gulches, and large rock outcroppings.
+YTC has vast flat valleys separated by intervening ridges that are suited to large-scale mechanized or motorized forces.
 Much of the steeper terrain resembles areas of Afghanistan.
 Twenty-five ranges, including the state-of-the-art Multi-Purpose Range Complex and Shoot House, are available for individual or collective training.

 Prior to 1941, the area consisted of ranches and a few scattered silica mines.
 Just before World War II, the Army's need for a large training and maneuver area became apparent, and the Army negotiated with landowners to lease 160000 acre for the Yakima Anti-Aircraft Artillery Range.
 Military organizations in the Pacific Northwest used the center for range firing and small unit tests.
 The first range was constructed in 1942 on Umtanum Ridge, 13 mi northeast of the present cantonment area.